shahfahadpro/todo-app-frontend/README.md

   - **Important:** `localStorage` is browser-specific and user-specific.
 This persistence method is suitable for single-user scenarios on a consistent browser.
 It **does not** synchronize data across different users, browsers, or devices.
 Relying solely on `localStorage` in a multi-user environment would lead to data inconsistencies.
   - The current strategy of **re-fetching the entire list data from the API** after every successful create, update operation (add list, add item, toggle item) helps mitigate some potential frontend state inconsistencies.
 Instead of attempting complex client-side patching of the data array, this ensures the frontend always displays the latest state _according to the backend_ after a modification, which also updates the local storage cache correctly.
 - **Configuration:** API base URL and Local Storage key are managed via Angular's environment files (`src/environments/environment.ts` and `src/environments/environment.prod.ts`), allowing for different configurations per build environment.
+- **Unit Testing:** Basic unit tests are included for core components (`TodoListComponent`, `TodoDetailComponent`) using Jasmine and Angular's `TestBed` to verify fundamental functionality and service interactions.
 - **Code Quality:** Follows Angular and TypeScript best practices.
 Project configured with **ESLint** for linting and **Prettier** for code formatting to ensure consistency and maintainability.

 ## Getting Started